osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 submits a job into the batch system via a process called the BLAHP.
 Thus, there are four representations of your job, each with its own ID (see diagram below):

--   Submit host: the HTCondor job ID in the original queue
+-   Login node: the HTCondor job ID in the original queue
 -   HTCondor-CE: the incoming grid job’s ID and the routed job’s ID
 -   HTCondor batch system: the batch system’s job ID